KathiSa/climateindoorsimulation/Results.md

   * Window openings
   * Occupancy

 As soon as you open the results page (View Results) you get a selection screen, on which you have several setting options.
-We offer you the option to to design the graphs according to your needs.
+We offer you the option to design the graphs according to your needs.
 You can select the following:

   * Graph with one or two measured values displayed
      * First measured value is plotted on the Y-axis 1